 1. Flavor Profile:

 – Cabernet Franc: When young, Cabernet Franc tends to have a more pronounced herbaceous flavor compared to Cabernet Sauvignon.
 It can exhibit notes of green bell pepper, tobacco, and sometimes even a hint of floral or violet aromas.
-This herbaceousness is often described as wild or untamed, giving the a unique character.
+This herbaceousness is often described as wild or untamed, giving the wine a unique character.

 – Cabernet Sauvignon: In contrast, Cabernet Sauvignon is known for its bold and intense flavors.
 It typically offers a rich combination of black fruit flavors like blackberry, black currant, and plum.
 Cabernet Sauvignon is also known for its notes of cedar, vanilla, and sometimes even a touch of mint or eucalyptus.